spiral/docs/docs/en/basics/logging.md

 ```

 > **Note**
-> Use `MONOLOG_DEFAULT_CHANNEL` env variable to specify the default Monolog logger that should be used in your
+> Use `MONOLOG_DEFAULT_CHANNEL` env variable to specify the default handler that should be used in your application.
-> application.

 ## Register handler